asciidoctor/asciidoctor-bibtex/README.md

 There is a sample file and bibliography in the folder 'tests'.

+It is advisable to preview the -ref files before further processing, to remove any Latex commands, and check the formatting.

 If you make a Bibliography/Reference heading, a2x interprets this specially, and will fail to make a pdf.
 To prevent a2x treating a heading specially, place a section template name, such as [sect1], before it.